bilgep/BakeTRy/README.md

 # BakeTRy

-This repository contains a fictional bakery shop online shopping web site.
-The site created for the famous turkish pastry Simit's sake :) which is my favorite.
-The Asp.Net Core 7 Framework functionalities and components used in in this application is listed below;
+This repository contains a fictional bakery shop online shopping website.
+The site was created for the famous Turkish pastry Simit's sake :) which is my favorite.
+The Asp.Net Core 7 Framework functionalities and components used in this application are listed below;
 * Asp.Net Core 7 Identity
 * Asp.Net Core MVC and View Models
 * Asp.Net Core Razor Pages